intermine/imjs/test/README.md

 **Note: If you are unable to get tests running locally, try enabling [TravisCI] for your repository**

-The tests for this project are written for both node.js (in the mocha directory) and for the browser (the qunit) directory.
-Both test suites can be run with the following grunt
+The tests for this project are segregated into unit tests and integration tests.
+You can run each test suite with the following commands (running both at the same time is currently not supported).
-command:

 ```
+grunt test:unit
-grunt test
+grunt test:integration
 ```

 The browser tests require phantomjs to be installed.